 Bharat Coking Coal files RHP, IPO to open on Jan 9

-Mumbai: State-owned Bharat Coking Coal, a subsidiary of Coal India, has filed its Red Herring Prospectus with the Registrar of Companies to launch its Initial Public Offering on January 9, marking the first mainboard IPO of the new year 2026.
+State-owned Bharat Coking Coal, a subsidiary of Coal India, has filed its Red Herring Prospectus with the Registrar of Companies to launch its Initial Public Offering on January 9, marking the first mainboard IPO of the New Year 2026.

-The public issue will be entirely an offer-for-sale of 46.57 crore equity shares by its promoter Coal India.

 The IPO represents 10 per cent of the company’s total paid-up equity capital.
 It includes a reservation of up to 2.32 crore shares for employees and 4.65 crore shares for existing shareholders of Coal India.